AliceO2Group/QualityControl/doc/ModulesDevelopment.md

     },
     "checks": {
 ```
-The query syntax is the same as the one used in the DPL and in the Dispatcher.
-The channel can of course belong to a device of another workflow piped to the QC workflow.
+The "query" syntax is the same as the one used in the DPL and in the Dispatcher.
+It must match the output of another device, whether it is in the same workflow or in a piped one.

-### Example
+### Example 1: basic

-As an example, we are going to produce histograms with the HistoProducer and collect them with the QC.
+As a basic example, we are going to produce histograms with the HistoProducer and collect them with the QC.
 The configuration is in [basic-external-histo.json](https://github.com/AliceO2Group/AliceO2/tree/dev/Framework/basic-external-histo.json).
-An external task is defined and named "External-1".
+An external task is defined and named "External-1" (see subsection above).
 It is then used in the Check QCCheck :
 ```yaml
       "QcCheck": {
         "active": "true",